 - Gastric banding to help with weight loss that would help with reducing Sleep apnoea risk factors.

-If you or someone you know has obstructive sleep apnoea and would like to have a local dentist in Point cook evaluate your suitability for a dental sleep appliance, book an appointment with Dr Nomita Gonsalvez at the Dental Gallery or make an enquiry and we can send you more information.
+If you or someone you know has obstructive sleep apnoea and would like to have a local dentist in Point cook to evaluate your suitability for a dental sleep appliance, book an appointment with Dr Nomita Gonsalvez at the Dental Gallery or download a copy of “A Guide to Oral Appliance Therapy at the dental gallery” here.